-Parody as a Defense to Trademark Infringement Claims
+Can Parody Be a Defense Against Trademark Infringement Claims?

 The Origins of Parody as a Defense for Trademark Infringement

 Parody, in the context of trademark law, involves the use of a trademark in a humorous or satirical manner to comment on or criticize the trademark owner or the goods or services associated with the mark.
-Parody serves as a form of protected speech under the First Amendment of the U.S. Constitution, which guarantees freedom of expression.
+Parody serves as a form of protected speech under the First Amendment of the U.S. Constitution.

 Landmark Cases Shaping Parody Defense